gtwallon/Data-Mining/README.md

 # Data-Mining
 Recent Data Mining coursework:

+In "credit_card_fraud_classification.ipynb", I perform EDA, preprocessing, feature engineering, clustering, and I use Decision trees and Logistic regression models to classify credit card transactions as fraudulent.

 "Data_Mining_Final.ipynb" was the final take-home exam from the semester.
 I create a data cleaning/preprocessing pipeline and apply several data analysis and modeling methods: outlier analysis, PCA, decision trees, logistic regression, parameter tuning, K-means clustering, and data visualization.

-In "classification_models.ipynb", I use Decision trees, Logistic regression models, KNN models, and SVMs to classify credit card transactions as fraudulent.
-I also use these same models to predict whether a patient will develop diabetes.
-Then I compare the models.

 In "Decision_Tree_Titanic.ipynb", I build a decision tree classifier to predict survival of passengers on the Titanic.